mohammadZkhan/KindleClippingsExtractor/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get this all setup and running follow these simple steps:
+This program was made to be easy to use.
+Follow the these simple steps:

 ### Prerequisites